dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 The [embedding models](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#embeddings) which we disscused earlier like [word2vec](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#word2vec), [GLoVe](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#glove) and [fastText](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#fasttext) are fantastic in capturing meaning of individual words and their relationships by leveraging large datasets.
 These model generate word vectors of n-dimension which is used by neural network as starting point of training.
 The word vectors can be initialized to lists of random numbers before a model is trained for a specific task, or initialized with word vectors obtained from above embedding models.

+A word is assigned the same vector representation no matter where it appears and how it's used, because word embeddings rely on just a look-up table.
+In other word, they ignore polysemy — a concept that words can have multiple meanings.